DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
     - Organizations subject to HIPAA may enter into relationships with service providers as long as the provider’s use of protected health information is regulated under a formal business associate agreement (BAA).
 The BAA makes the service provider liable under HIPAA.
     - **Federal Information Security Management Act (FISMA)** - ) includes provisions regulating information security at federal agencies.
 Requires federal agencies to implement an information security program that covers the ✏️agency's operations and ✏️contractors
-    - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses
+    - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses.
+It also provides specific protections for systems operated by government ✏️agencies.
+    - The **Homeland Security Act (HSA)** created the U.S. Department of Homeland Security included
+         - 🔥the Cyber Security Enhancement Act of 2002: Strengthens cybersecurity efforts by promoting information sharing, enhancing computer crime investigations, and improving cybersecurity practices across federal, state, and local governments.
+Focuses on improving cybersecurity and enhancing collaboration between government and private sector.
+         - 🔥the Critical Infrastructure Information Act of 2002: Protects sensitive information related to critical infrastructure from public disclosure.
+Protects sensitive infrastructure information from public disclosure to enhance the security of critical systems.
     - **ITIL**  British Government standard that describes IT service managment and the structured fitting of security into an organization.
 It focuses on change management, configuration management and SLAs.
 Helps information technology (IT) organizations with reducing cost, mitigating risk, and improving customer service.
     - **Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in 🔥China
     - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in 🔥South Africa.